gatsbyjs/gatsby/docs/blog/2020-06-16-Gatsby-slideshow-with-Posenet/index.md

 ## The Current Work Flow

-Powerpoint and me are not friends.
+PowerPoint and me are not friends.
 My slide decks are normally minimalist.
 They feature a title, an image, some code or an emoji per slide and that's about it.
-Almost always these elements are centered in the middle of the slide and when working in Powerpoint, I would find myself spending most of my time scaling images to fit the slide.
+Almost always these elements are centered in the middle of the slide and when working in PowerPoint, I would find myself spending most of my time scaling images to fit the slide.

 Whilst building out [my personal website](https://sld.codes/) last year in [Gatsby](https://www.gatsbyjs.org/), I came across [`gatsby-theme-mdx-deck`](https://www.npmjs.com/package/gatsby-theme-mdx-deck).
-As its name suggests, this theme takes MDX and turns it into slide decks — it was the Powerpoint alternative I was looking for.
+As its name suggests, this theme takes MDX and turns it into slide decks — it was the PowerPoint alternative I was looking for.

 ### An Example Using `gatsby-theme-mdx-deck`